+Master of Arts

-DEGREE REQUIREMENTS Credits
+DEGREE REQU Credits

 Major Research Paper OR Practicum (Milestone)

 LM8901 Foundations 1

-One Professional Skills Course
+One Professiona al Skills Course 1

-Four elective credits
+Four elective cre dits 4

-PROFESSIONAL SKILLS Credits
+PROFESSIONA L SKILLS Credits

-LM8910 Digital Archiving 1
+LM8910 Digital Publishing 1

 LM8911 Literary Research Methods 1

 LM8912 Modernity as a Public Event 1

-LM8913 Teaching Writing 1
+LM8913 Writing as a Social Act 1

 LM8914 Writing Scholarly Papers 1

 LM8915 Writing Fiction 1

 LM8916 Writing Literary Non-Fiction 1

 ELECTIVES Credits

 LM8931 Science, Literature, and Art 1

 LM8932 Interfaces: Open Topic 1

 LM8933 Literary Theories 1

-LM8934 Studies in 18 th C Literature 1
+LM8934 Studies in 18 th C Literature and Culture 1

 LM8935 Rise of Children's Lit 1

 LM8936 Genders, Sexualities, Humans 1

 LM8937 Modernisms 1

 LM8938 Modernism and Auto/Biograghy 1

 LM8939 Studies in 19 th C Print Culture 1

 LM8940 Modernity and Identity 1

 LM8941 Modernity's Other 1

-LM8942 19 th C Visual Culture 1
+LM8942 Modernity and the Visual: Image and Text 1

 LM8943 New Directions 1

 LM8944 Diasporic Modernities 1

-LM8945 Politics of the American Novel 1
+LM8945 Politics and American Writing 1

 LM8946 Psychoanalysis and Literature 1

-LM8947 Renaissance Humanism and Lit 1
+LM8947 Early Modern Literature and Culture 1

-LM8948 Rhetorics of Modernity 1
+LM8948 Studies in Rhetoric 1

-LM8949 Sociolinguistics and Modernity 1

 LM8950 Unreal Cities 1

 The student researches and writes a 35-40-page paper under the supervision of a faculty member.
 The MRP should be a sustained exploration of a theoretical question.
 An MRP should involve original approach and research, a critical review of literature in the field, as well as a synthesis of different points of view.
 The standard evaluation is that of an article in a refereed academic journal and commensurate with other English MA program requirements.
 The MRP will be evaluated by the supervisor and a second reader, normally also from the same program or another relevant graduate program.
 This is a Milestone.
-Pass/Fail project representing the work undertaken in the practicum, and c) a brief meta-document on the project.
-All three components must be satisfactory for a student to pass.
-Evaluation may involve consultation with the on-site supervisor.
-Pass/fail
+Pass/Fail